juniorgerdet/seed_django_rest/README.md

 # Overview

-A seed with demo and combination of features powerful django rest, and demostration of skills for tappsi.co.
+A seed with demo and combination of features powerful django rest for Taxi Apps.

 # Requirements